giacomo-santoni/SC-project/README.md

 This project is part of the workflow of the simulation chain for the GRAIN detector of the SAND calorimeter in the DUNE experiment.
 GRAIN, a LAr detector, detects scintillating photons produced inside the Ar volume using cameras, devices formed by a sensor (matrix of SiPM) and an Hadamard mask.
 These photons can be produced outside or inside the camera: depending on the number of photons produced inside, the camera will be defined as dazzled or not-dazzled.
 Since the dazzled cameras can't be used in the current reconstruction algorithm, a classification that separates these two classes of images is needed.
 This project tries to accomplish this task through a convolutional neural network.

+The instructions to download data are explained in _Dataset_, in _Simulated Data_ and _True Data_ sections.

+In _Introduction_ I will introduce the experiment in which this project is set.
+In _Dataset_ I explain the organization of data and the rearrangements done.
+In the _CNN model and Results_ I present the model and some results to evaluate the performance of the model.
+Last section are the _Conclusions_.

 ## 1. INTRODUCTION
 ### 1.1 Experiment overview
 The Deep Underground Neutrino Experiment (DUNE) is a long-baseline neutrino oscillation experiment that is being built in the United States.
 It will consists of two detectors: a Near Detector, close to Fermilab in Illinois and a Far Detector, in South Dakota, 1300 km away.
 Below a schematic design of the experiment is presented.